 13. Don’t Hug Doug (He Doesn’t Like It)

-by Carrie Finison, illustrated by Daniel Wiseman
+By Carrie Finison, Illustrated by Daniel Wiseman

 It’s important to remember that everyone has different ways they are comfortable with showing and receiving affection.
 This book helps students understand bodily autonomy and know that it’s ok to say “no” when something is uncomfortable.
 Rissy No Kissies by Katey Howes shares a similar message for students.